Mercer Island Native Plant Garden: A Rich Botanical Collection

-The Mercer Island Native Garden, in Mercerdale Park adjacent to the Recycling Center, was envisioned by the late Mercer Island High School teacher and ecologist Harry Leavitt as an ecology study and demonstration landscape.
+The Mercer Island Native Plant Garden, in Mercerdale Park adjacent to the Recycling Center, was envisioned by the late Mercer Island High School teacher and ecologist Harry Leavitt as an ecology study and demonstration landscape.
 It has historically been the site of ecological study and experimentation, including the use of rainwater stored in barrels from the Recycling Center roof for irrigation during the dry season.

-Native plant experts have recently identified at least 29 different native species growing within the borders of the Native Garden.
+Native plant experts have recently identified at least 29 different native species growing within the borders of the Native Plant Garden.
 These species include: evergreen and deciduous trees, shrubs, vines, herbaceous flowering plants, ferns and ground covers.
-The Mercer Island Native Garden needs protection to provide habitat for animals and birds and to further the preservation, enjoyment and study of native plants.
+The Mercer Island Native Plant Garden needs protection to provide habitat for animals and birds and to further the preservation, enjoyment and study of native plants.

 Follow current volunteer efforts here.